Implements an encrypted, secure TCP server over TLS. More...

 Class to use in place of QTcpServer to implement TCP server using Transport Layer Security (TLS).

-To configure the secure handshake settings, use the applicable setter functions on a QSslConfiguration object, and then use it as a argument to the setSslConfiguration() function.
+To configure the secure handshake settings, use the applicable setter functions on a QSslConfiguration object, and then use it as an argument to the setSslConfiguration() function.
 All following incoming connections handled will use these settings.

 Connect to the signals of this class to respond to the incoming connection attempts.
 They are the same as the signals on QSslSocket, but also passes a pointer to the socket in question.

 When responding to the pendingConnectionAvailable() signal, use the nextPendingConnection() function to fetch the next incoming connection and take it out of the pending connection queue.
 The QSslSocket is a child of the QSslServer and will be deleted when the QSslServer is deleted.
-It is still a good a good idea to destroy the object explicitly when you are done with it, to avoid wasting memory.
+It is still a good idea to destroy the object explicitly when you are done with it, to avoid wasting memory.

 Member Function Documentation

-QSslServer::QSslServer(QObject *parent = nullptr)
+[explicit] QSslServer::QSslServer(QObject *parent = nullptr)

 Constructs a new QSslServer with the given parent.